Hatter was up early the next morning. He usually was. Early bird gets the worm, baits his hook with it, and has fish for breakfast.

 "Not a problem.
 Right, Alice, let's go see what you'll be doing."

-On this end of the floor, there were more tables on blocks, clustered around a circular metal counter.
+On this end of the floor, there were more tables on blocks, clustered in groups near a circular metal counter.
 A matching counter hung from the ceiling, directly above the lower one.
-The three-foot gap between these was barred with iron like a cell, with hinged doors that could be opened to slide tea out to customers.
+The three-foot gap between these was barred with iron like a cell, with a pair of small hinged doors that could be opened to slide tea out to customers.
 The only way into the room behind the counter was through a sturdy steel door.
-Alice wondered how the ceiling could even support the weight of this contraption.
-It was definitely not typical for a tea bar.
+After all this time running the shop, Hatter still didn't know how the ceiling supported the contraption.

 "Good.
 There's a shotgun under the counter.
 I've never had to use it, but it's there if you need it.
 I'll show you how it works later."
 He pulled a sheave of papers from a rack stapled beneath the counter.
 "All sales get written up here.
 It's a simple scratch system — you just have to add things up.
 Easy.
 You can count, right?"
 He kept his face perfectly straight.